Brookies are a fun combination of brownies and chocolate chip cookies.

 - ¼ cup oats

 - Preheat oven to 350.
-Prepare brownies according to package directions, pour brownie batter into a 9 x 13 inch pan and bake according the package directions.
-Remove the browneis and allow them to cool slightly.
+Prepare brownies according to package directions, pour brownie batter into a 9 x 13-inch pan, and bake according to the package directions.
+Remove the brownies and allow them to cool slightly.
 Increase the oven temperature to 375.

-- Meanwhile, combine caramels and heavy in cream in saucepan.
-Continue to stir until mixture is creamy and caramels have melted.
+- Meanwhile, combine caramels and heavy cream in a saucepan.
+Continue to stir until the mixture is creamy and caramels have melted.
 Stir in chopped chocolate; stir until combined.
 Drizzle mixture over the brownies.

-- In a seperate bowl, prepare the cookie mix according to package directions; stirring in the oats.
+- In a separate bowl, prepare the cookie mix according to package directions; stir in the oats.
 Crumble the cookie mixture over the caramel layer, pressing slightly.
-Bake brownies for an additional 20 minutes or util cookie layer has set and is lightly golden.
+Bake brownies for an additional 20 minutes or until the cookie layer has set and is lightly golden.

-Tube refrigerated chocolate chip cookie dough can be used in place of the boxed cooke mix.
+Tube refrigerated chocolate chip cookie dough can be used in place of the boxed cookie mix.